paldepind/projectdo/README.md

 Actions:
   build, run, test       Build, run, or test the current project. tool                   Invoke the guessed tool for the current project.

+Tool arguments:
+  Any arguments following [action] are passed along to the invoked tool.
 ```

 ## Supported tools and languages